wyx087/solar-owl/README.md

   b.
 Records its state and current usage/generation/export information into a file on RAMdisk (/var/tmp)
 5. Use any web browser navigate to RaspberryPi and see a graph and log files  (/var/www)
-6. At night, a bash script is run to archive the log file and trim the live log file if it's too big (logtrim.sh)
+6. At night, a bash script is run to archive the log file and trim the live log file if it's too big (logtrim.sh) Log files are archived at /home/pi/solar/log

 A few things to note:

-- The log files will disappear if RPi power gets turned off because it is stored in RAMdisk.
+- The current log file will disappear if RPi power gets turned off because it is stored in RAMdisk.
+Archived files will not disappear.
 - On RPi, there should be 2 background scheduled tasks: compiled il.c program on boot and logtrim.sh at 23:59.
 - To build il.c, use the following command: gcc -lwiringPi -o il il.c
 - To build pc.c, no special command is needed, Linux or Cygwin envirounment recommended.